-ESG Comparative Guide - - Malta
+ESG Comparative Guide

 8.1 How would you describe the current ESG landscape and prevailing trends in your jurisdiction?
 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?

 The local ESG landscape has taken longer to gain prominence in Malta than in other similar jurisdictions.
-While the development of ESG-related disclosures has increased in pace, ESG financing still lags behind – whether due to a lack of issuer and investor appetite, as may be the case with green bonds, or the lack of a legislative framework, as is the case with social bonds and sustainability-linked bonds.
-We nonetheless expect that the upward trend in ESG uptake will increase in the near future, as evidenced by the increased momentum that the field has seen recently.
+While the development of ESG-related disclosures and ESG-focused strategies has increased in pace, ESG financing still lags behind – whether due to a lack of issuer and investor appetite, as may be the case with green bonds, or the lack of a legislative framework, as is the case with social bonds, sustainability bonds and sustainability-linked bonds.
+We nonetheless expect that the upward trend in ESG uptake will increase in the near future, as evidenced by the increased momentum that the field has witnessed recently.

-On the legislative front, there are a number of reforms at various stages of the EU legislative process, including:
+On the legislative front, there are a number of developments, currently at various stages of the EU legislative process, anticipated in the next 12 months, including:

-- the second delegated act to the Taxonomy Regulation (in respect of the four remaining environmental objectives);
+- the entry into force of the proposed amendments to the regulatory technical standards supplementing the Sustainable Finance Disclosure Regulation;

-- the proposal for an EU Green Bond Standard; and
+- the adoption of the proposal for a directive on corporate sustainability due diligence; and

-- the proposal for a directive on corporate sustainability due diligence.
+- further developments on the proposal for a directive on green claims.

-Additionally, new delegated regulations and directives integrating sustainability risks, factors and preferences into Level 2 measures under, amongst others, the Second Markets in Financial Instruments Directive II (2014/65/EU) (MiFID II), the Alternative Investment Fund Managers Directive (2011/61/EU) (AIFMD) and the framework for undertakings for collective investment in transferable securities (UCITS) funds (Directive 2010/43/EU) have been published by the European Commission and were implemented or transposed into Maltese law (as applicable) in May 2022.
-The measures under AIFMD and the UCITS Directive became applicable on 1 August 2022, and those under MiFID II will apply from 22 November 2022.

 9 Tips and traps